robustanalytics/cached-throttled-req/README.md

 })

-var result = req.cache(                   // retrieval of request results from cache [ param1, param2 ]                      // this array must match the array parameter of req.issue()
+var result = req.cache(                   // retrieval of request results from cache [ param1, param2 ]                      // required: this array must match the array parameter of req.issue()
 )

 var result = req.bulkcache(               // bulk retrieval of request results from cache